Story At-A-Glance

 Facebook’s Willow Village

-Facebook will build a company town, or what it calls a village, complex or neighborhood extension called the Willow Village.
-The spokesperson of the project calls it “a mixed-use project that connects the existing campus to the neighborhood.”
+Facebook will build a company town, a village, a complex, or a neighborhood extension called the Willow Village.
+The project’s spokesperson calls it “a mixed-use project that connects the existing campus to the neighborhood.”
 It will be situated at the corner of Willow Road and the Dumbarton rail line.

 Real Estate development firm Signature Development Group will develop the Willow Village.